Changelog

 Repository = "https://github.com/your-org/your-package"

-If no GitHub URL is found, the changelog step is silently skipped.
+If no GitHub URL is found, the changelog step is silently skipped and the build continues normally.

 Configuration

 The changelog works out of the box with sensible defaults.
-To customize behavior, add a changelog section to great-docs.yml:
+You only need to add a changelog section to great-docs.yml if you want to change the behavior:

 great-docs.yml